nodatime/nodatime/src/NodaTime.Web/Markdown/unstable/migration-to-2.md

 In version 1.x, the `y` format specifier meant "absolute year" (which may be negative) and the `Y` format specifier meant "year of era".
 Unfortunately, this is not compatible with the BCL, where `y` really means year of era.
-Under most calendars this is irrelevant in the BCL, as most only support a single era - but in Noda Time, the default calendar system (Gregorian) supports dates before 1CE.
-(Even so, most users will never create or use dates before 1CE.)
+Under most calendars this is irrelevant in the BCL, as most only support a single era - but in Noda Time, the default calendar system (Gregorian) supports dates before 1 CE.
+(Even so, most users will never create or use dates before 1 CE.)

 In version 2.0, `y` means "year of era", and `u` means "absolute year".
 This use of `u` is in line with [Unicode TR-35](http://unicode.org/reports/tr35/tr35-dates.html#Date_Format_Patterns) although